kurapatimanisha7-creator/Rule-Based-College-Chatbot/Week-2/README.md

 The chatbot was tested using 100 questions and achieved approximately 69% category classification accuracy.

 The developed chatbot provides a foundation for future improvements such as fuzzy matching, Natural Language Processing (NLP), and a web-based chatbot interface.

+A Linear Regression model was successfully developed to predict student marks based on study hours.

+The dataset was divided into training and testing sets.
+The model was trained using the training data and evaluated using MAE, MSE, RMSE, and R² score.

+The results demonstrate the basic Machine Learning workflow of data preparation, model training, prediction, and evaluation.

 ---